MultiSafepay/docs/content/online-payments/payment-statuses.md

 hidden: false
 slug: 'payment-statuses'
 ---
-There are two statuses for each payment that update as it is processed.
+There are two statuses for each payment that update as it is processed:

-In your [MultiSafepay dashboard](https://merchant.multisafepay.com/), go to **Transaction overview**, and then select the relevant transaction to open the **Transaction details** page.
-Under **Status history**, you can see the order status and transaction status:

-## Order status
-Changes as the customer's order with you progresses towards shipment (independent of payment).
+- **Order status:** Changes as the customer's order with you progresses towards shipment.
 API attribute: `status`

-## Transaction status
-Changes as the funds progress towards settlement in your account balance.
+- **Transaction status:** Changes as the funds progress towards settlement in your account balance.
 API attribute: `financial_status`

+# How to view statuses

+In your [MultiSafepay dashboard](https://merchant.multisafepay.com/), go to **Transaction overview**, and then select the relevant transaction to open the **Transaction details** page.
+Under **Status history**, you can see the statuses.

-## Status meanings
+# Status meanings

 The meaning of statuses (or combinations of statuses) varies per payment method.
 To check specific meanings, see the relevant payment method page.